Rock engravings are no longer renewed

 The damage to the sites has been found to be “significant” enough to warrant legal proceedings , but despite the possibility for a court case the company was only fined $280,000 by the federal government in February 2010, and obliged to pay an undisclosed sum of money to Aboriginal communities.

-Time is not the only danger Aboriginal rock art is facing.
+Time is not the only danger Aboriginal to rock art.
 Crude graffiti scratched into rocks bearing thousand-year-old images, construction camps built near sacred sites and tourists (and locals) treading on rock art sites contribute to the decay of sites of priceless Aboriginal history.

 When Rachel Perkins scouted locations for her extraordinary series First Australians she had to abandon Bull Cave due to graffiti.

 “For instance, Bull Cave in Camden, down in Dharawal country.
 We went to film there because that was where the First Fleet’s cattle escaped and they wandered down south and they went into Dharawal country and the Dharawal people painted this extraordinary image of this massive bull on the cave wall.
 It is one of the first pieces of contact art, a really important site.
 We went down there to film and of course, someone has spray painted across it in red letters: ‘This is bullshit’ and painted a big penis across it, so of course we can’t film there.”

 Other sites damaged by vandals include Red Hand Cave in the Blue Mountains (which now has been completely covered by perspex and bars), Bunjil Cave in Garriwerd, the Grampians (now protected by a metal cage), rock art at Mutitjulu waterhole at Uluru (Ayers Rock) and rock engravings in Darkinjung National Park which were destroyed by someone unloading wet cement onto it .
 On the Burrup Peninsula in Western Australia Aboriginal elders recorded 15 to 20 sites with “significant” graffiti damage .